-Here you will find several frequently asked questions and answers about the Law Society of Upper Canada's Licensing Process.
+Here you will find several frequently asked questions and answers about the Law Society of Ontario's Licensing Process.
 Click on the headings below to reveal the questions and answers.

 Lawyer Licensing Process Application

 Enhanced Reporting Requirements for Articling

 What fees apply to the Lawyer Licensing Process?

 The Lawyer Licensing Process includes the following categories of fees: Application Fees, Licensing Examination Fees, Experiential Training Program Fees, an Applicant Licensing Fee, and other Incidental Fees.
 See the Lawyer Licensing Process "Fees Schedule" for a detailed breakdown of applicable fees, and "Fees and Forms" for more information.

 What accommodations are available to candidates in the Lawyer Licensing Process?

 Candidates may request accommodation in the Lawyer Licensing Process or the Paralegal Licensing Process based on a condition that arises from an enumerated ground listed in the Human Rights Code, R.S.O, 1990, c.
 H.19.
 For more information please see Accommodations.